 What is an encroachment?

 An encroachment is defined as, “the act of building a structure which is in whole or in part on a neighbor’s property,” and a good example is when the edge of a neighbor’s shed overlaps onto your lot.

-If you have any questions about your property, give us a call at 212-213-8511.
+If you have any questions regarding encroachments or your property, feel free to give us a call at 212-213-8511.